Want to do your own research? Here is what I recommend

 Dr. Gabor Mate book identifies four key areas that are significant risk factors for chronic illness:

 - Automatic and compulsive regard for the emotional needs of others while ignoring our own.

-- Automatic and rigid identification with duty, role, and responsibility rather than the needs of the self.
+- Automatic and rigid identification with duty, role, and responsibility rather than your own needs.

-- Feeling responsible for what others people’s emotions and we think we must never disappoint anyone.
+- Feeling responsible for what other people's emotions and we think we must never disappoint anyone.

 "And Then a Miracle Happened" by Sharalee Clawson and Earl Corless

-This book on multiple sclerosis documents Sharalee’s journey from imbalance, numbness, extreme fatigue and sometimes bedridden to becoming completely symptom-free.
-Her story is told by her as well as her NLP practitioners (you can read about our interview here).
-Sharalee and I will soon be doing a series on using NLP for MS. Subscribe to our newsletter to receive this course directly into your inbox.
+This book on multiple sclerosis documents Sharalee's journey from imbalance, numbness, extreme fatigue and sometimes bedridden to becoming completely symptom-free.
+Her story is told by her as well as her NLP practitioners (watch the interview with Sharalee using NLP here).

 The main areas they discovered and worked on with Sharalee's MS where: